mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 The linker uses the following search paths to locate required shared libraries:

-- directories specified by -rpath-link options (more on that later)
+- directories specified by `-rpath-link` options (more on that later)
-- directories specified by -rpath options (more on that later)
+- directories specified by `-rpath` options (more on that later)
 - directories specified by the environment variable `LD_RUN_PATH`
 - directories specified by the environment variable `LD_LIBRARY_PATH`
 - directories specified in `DT_RUNPATH` or `DT_RPATH` of a shared library are searched for shared libraries needed by it
-- the default directories, normally `/lib` and `/usr/lib`
+- default directories, normally `/lib` and `/usr/lib`
-- in directories listed inthe `/etc/ld.so.conf` file
+- directories listed inthe `/etc/ld.so.conf` file

 ##Solving versioned shared libraries dependencies at runtime

-On GNU glibc-based systems, including all Linux systems, starting up an__ELF__binary executable automatically causes the program loader to be loaded and run.
+On GNU glibc-based systems, including all Linux systems, starting up an __ELF__ binary executable automatically causes the program loader to be loaded and run.

 On Linux systems, this loader is named [`/lib/ld-linux.so.X`](http://linux.die.net/man/8/ld-linux) (where X is a version number).
 This loader, in turn, finds and loads recursively all other shared libraries listed in the `DT_NEEDED` fields of the __ELF__ binary.

 Please note that if a __soname__ was specified for a library when the executable was compiled, the loader will look for the __soname__ instead of the library real name.
-For that reason, installation tools automatically create symbolic names from the library __soname__ to its real name.
+For that reason, installation tools automatically create symbolic names from the library __soname__ to its __real name__.

 _Example:_